-1 This material is reprinted with the permission of the Minnesota State Bar Association.
+&lt;sup>1 This material is reprinted with the permission of the Minnesota State Bar Association.
 This material is not intended as legal advice regarding an individual's conduct of intellectual property affairs.
 Patent, trademark and copyright laws change constantly.
 For advice on these subjects, for interpretation of the law and for guidance, a lawyer trained in these areas should be consulted.
-The publications, A Guide to Intellectual Property Protection, A Legal Guide for the Software Developer, and A Legal Guide to the Internet which deal with these subjects in greater detail, are available without charge from the Minnesota Small Business Assistance Office, 500 Metro Square, 121 7th Place East, St. Paul, MN 55101-2146, telephone (651) 296-3871 or 1-800-657-3858 (ask for Small Business Assistance or at www.deed.state.mn.us).
+The publications, A Guide to Intellectual Property Protection, A Legal Guide for the Software Developer, and A Legal Guide to the Internet which deal with these subjects in greater detail, are available without charge from the Minnesota Small Business Assistance Office, 1st National Bank Bldg., Suite E200, 332 Minnesota Street, St. Paul, MN 55101-1351, telephone (651) 296-3871 or 1-800-310-8323 (or at www.mnsbao.com).